Ötztal cycle route total distance (11)

 Safety information

-BIKE SAFETY RULES
+BIKE BEHAVIOR RULES

 - Do not leave any waste behind.